Skip to main content

 In a nutshell, Easel is powerful enough to be interesting, but simple enough to be accessible.

-Code structured for humans
+Code written for humans

 Easel is different for a few reasons.